EnterStudios/ava/docs/dev.rst

 .. note::

+   THIS SCRIPT WILL DELETE ALL DATA IN YOUR DATABASE.
+Remember you may need to recreate users after running this.

    The goal is that this script will always "just work".
 With a fresh repository and a working installation of Docker/docker-compose, if this script *doesn't* get you back to a working developer